iwatakeshi/tomo/README.md

 ## Background

-Cherry is a small generic lexer and parser that was started out of curiousity about how lexers and parsers work.
+Cherry is a small generic lexer and parser that started out of curiousity on how lexers and parsers work.
 In addition to my curiosity, a [discussion](https://github.com/mr-doc/mr-doc/issues/94) appeared on [Mr. Doc's](https://github.com/mr-doc/) issue about creating a parser that replaces Mr. Doc's current core ([Dox](https://github.com/tj/dox)).
 If this succeeds, it will mean that Mr. Doc can generate documentation for any language*.